sambecker/exif-photo-blog/README.md

 > Absent configuration, the default grid aspect ratio is `1`.
 It can be set to any number (for instance `1.5` for 3:2 images) via `NEXT_PUBLIC_GRID_ASPECT_RATIO` or ignored entirely by setting to `0`.

 #### Why don't my photo changes show up immediately?
-> This template statically optimizes core views like `/` and `/grid` to minimize visitor load times.
+> This template statically optimizes core views such as `/` and `/grid` to minimize visitor load times.
 Consequently, when photos are added, edited, or removed, it might take several minutes for those changes to propagate.
 If it seems like a change is not taking effect, try navigating to `/admin/configuration` and clicking "Clear Cache."

 #### My images/content have fallen out of sync with my database and/or my production site no longer matches local development.
 What do I do?
 > Navigate to `/admin/configuration` and click "Clear Cache."